ikzelf/zbxora/README.md

 Zabbix Oracle monitoring plugin
 Downloadable from https://github.com/ikzelf/zbxora

+Written in python
+since v1.97 prepared for python-3
+            no longer working in python 2.6
-Written in python, tested with python 2.6 and 2.7.
+            tested with 2.7.9 and 3.6.4
 Using cx_Oracle
 purpose is monitoring an Oracle database in an efficient way.
 Optionally calling zabbix_sender to upload data

-Supports Oracle 9,10,11,12 RAC,asm and plugin databases Tested with Oracle 11,12 RAC,standby,asm and plugin databases
+Supports Oracle 9,10,11,12 RAC,asm and plugin databases Tested with Oracle 11,12 RAC,standby,asm and plugin databases For newer db versions support .... start with copying the latest versions checks files and see which quiries need adjustments.

 usage zbxora.py -c configfile
 resulting in log to stdout and datafile in specified out_dir/{configfile}.zbx